For the latest coronavirus news that affects employers, visit 'Coronavirus: Latest news'.

 The emergency numbers 112 and 999 should be reserved for medical emergencies only at all times.

 Existing health conditions

-When determining your response to the virus, pay particular attention to the needs of certain employees who may be vulnerable.
-This includes those with existing respiratory conditions such as chronic lung disease, diabetes and cancer, as well as those who are pregnant or are older.
+When determining your response to the virus, pay particular attention to the needs of certain employees who may be vulnerable, e.g. those with existing respiratory conditions such as chronic lung disease, diabetes, and cancer, as well as those who are pregnant or are older.

 Discrimination, bullying and harassment

 Coronavirus is not a reason to treat employees differently because of their nationality.
-You should be alert to ‘banter’ and other instances of harassment between employees about the virus which relates to someone’s nationality or ethnicity.
-Throughout it all, ensure your zero-tolerance stance to harassment is maintained.
+You should be alert to ‘banter’, and other instances of harassment, between employees about the virus which relates to someone’s nationality or ethnicity.
+Ensure that your zero-tolerance stance to harassment is maintained.

-- When coughing and sneezing, cover your mouth and nose with a flexed elbow or tissue – throw the tissue away immediately and wash your hands.
+When coughing and sneezing cover mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash your hands.

 Avoid close contact with anyone who has a fever and cough.